 Just a bit about business capability: To enable an organization to award winners is more than just handing over medals.
 It needs many preparing hands: some to design the medals; some to guard them; some to organize the ceremonies of handing them to the athletes; and so on.
 The organisation had to learn how to do this well by doing it for several times and optimizing it.
 So the organisation is skilled in doing this, it is a capability.

 Process maps helped us and will still be helpful to us in several ways:

 - Details of daily work are shown together with the structure of the work.
 This form allows capturing, structuring and discussing a lot of information thrown at us on various levels of abstractions in one go.
-The amount of information captured per time unit surpasses any other technique I know of by length.
+And it is astonishingly fast to do.

 - Casting our eyes over these rich models and the collected artifacts, we see how people achieve to run the perfect show, given the challenges and obstacles faced today.
 We can walk through the model and see the possible system features and improvements we can offer.
 The artifacts, pictures, and screenshots we collected show what we need to provide in details.

 - We have a detailed documentation of how people work, including timing, systems involved and important observations.
 This allows us to draft a future way of working and evolve this way of working together with our business stakeholders.

 Part 2 talks in more details about features and how to manage a project with them.